 - Don’t scrub your face as it will only irritate the skin.
 Instead, gently exfoliate.
-I use a Clarisonic with the Acne Cleansing head which is well worth the investment but you can also use a soft washcloth using gentle pressure and a circular motion.
+Clarisonic makes an Acne Cleansing head which is well worth the investment but you can also use a soft washcloth using gentle pressure and a circular motion.
+I use an exfoliant by ArboreDerm.
 Gently pat your face dry using a soft, lint-free towel.

 - Use a toner to absorb excess oil and refresh your skin throughout the day.
 Good old-fashioned Witch Hazel is safe and affordable.
 Another option is to make your own using Apple Cider Vinegar (ACV).
 Be sure to use a raw, unfiltered, organic ACV such as Bragg’s.
 It contains naturally occurring enzymes which are rich in natural alpha hydroxy acids, helps to dissolve dead skin cells, balances the skin’s PH, improves acne and acne scars and helps minimize the appearance of large pores.
 To make, simply mix one part ACV with three parts distilled water.
 Store in a glass bottle and refrigerate.